storj/docs/app/(docs)/object-mount/linux/page.md

 ### Getting Started Guides

-View the [Getting Started Guides]() to understand the breadth of capabilities and options for using Object Mount and its various deployment modes in your environment, including:
+Prior to installing, view the [Getting Started Guides](docId:xhNvtETAA6UBZVNH) pages to better understand the capabilities, options, and deployment choices available for Object Mount for Linux.

+Topics include:
-- Topic 1
+  - Deployment Modes
-- Topic 2
+  - POSIX Options
   - Topic 3
   - Topic 4

 ### Installation Guides

-View the [Installation Guides](docId:iethahkeeX5EiJoh) for multiple Linux variants, including:
+When ready to install, view the [Installation Guides](docId:iethahkeeX5EiJoh) for your particular Linux variant, including:
   - Alpine
   - Debian & Ubuntu
   - Red Hat
   - RHEL & CentOS
   - glibc (standard C library)
-  - musl(standard C library)
+  - musl (standard C library)
-  - Windows - Windows Subsystem for Linux (WSL)
+  - Windows - via Windows Subsystem for Linux (WSL)
-  - macOS - Linux within containers
+  - macOS - via Linux within containers

-### User Guides
+### Configuration and User Guides

-Read through [Usage Guides] covering<<NEED LINK>>:
+After installation, read through the [Configuration Guides](docId:ohs0ailohSh0Vie3) to learn more about using and configuring Object Mount for Linux:
-  - concept 1
+  - Concept 1
-  - concept 2
+  - Concept 2
-  - concept 3
+  - Concept 3

 ### Linux Feature Guides

-Review advanced, Linux-specific Object Mount features and tools, including:
+Once you are up and running, explore the Linux [Feature Guides](docId:GeWpcQTuVpL6d3wU) for advanced, Linux-specific configuration tips to fine-tune your deployment, improve Object Mount’s performance and increase your productivity.

+Topics include:
-  - Advanced POSIX Mode features <<ADD LINK>>
+  - Advanced POSIX Mode features
-  - Object Mount Fusion <<ADD LINK>>
+  - Object Mount Fusion
-  - Linux Profile Mode <<ADD LINK>>
+  - Linux Profile Mode

 ## Additional Global Reference Material

-One your Linux deployment of Object Mount is up and running, there are several **Global Topics** and **Media Application Guides** that you can reference, including:
+Once your Linux deployment of Object Mount is up and running, there are several **Global Topics** and **Media Application Guides** that you can reference, including:

 **Global Features:**